November 22, 2021

 Related: Romanian Deadlift Exercise Guide

-The straight leg deadlift is the perfect workout to create maximal growth in the posterior chain, specifically the hamstrings.
+The straight leg deadlift is the perfect exercise to create maximal growth in the posterior chain, specifically the hamstrings.
 It gets even better as there are other ways to perform this exercise to hit different goals.
 Here are the top straight leg deadlift variations

 Dumbbell Straight Leg Deadlift